Dwight Howard's Success and Achievements in Timeline

 A closer look at the biggest achievements of Dwight Howard.
 Awards, milestones, and records that define success.

 In 2004, Dwight Howard led his team to a 31–2 record and the state title, averaging 25 points, 18 rebounds, 8.1 blocks and 3.5 assists per game.
-He received the Naismith Prep Player of the Year Award, the Morgan Wootten High School Player of the Year Award, Gatorade National Player of the Year and the McDonald's National High School Player of the Year honor.
-He was also co-MVP of the McDonald's All-American Game that year.
+He was also named the Naismith Prep Player of the Year, the Morgan Wootten High School Player of the Year, Gatorade National Player of the Year and the McDonald's National High School Player of the Year.
+He was co-MVP of the McDonald's All-American Game.

-In 2005, Dwight Howard was selected to play in the 2005 NBA Rookie Challenge, was unanimously selected to the All-Rookie Team, and finished third in the Rookie of the Year voting.
+In 2005, Dwight Howard was unanimously selected to the All-Rookie Team and played in the NBA Rookie Challenge.

 February 1, 2007: First NBA All-Star Selection

-In December 2007, ESPN writer David Thorpe declared Dwight Howard the most dominant center in the NBA, highlighting his early career promise.
+In December 2007, ESPN writer David Thorpe declared Dwight Howard the most dominant center in the NBA.

-On February 16, 2008, Dwight Howard won the NBA Slam Dunk Contest by receiving 78% of the fan's votes, he rejuvenated the contest with innovative dunks, including wearing a Superman cape.
+On February 16, 2008, Dwight Howard won the NBA Slam Dunk Contest with innovative dunks, including one with a Superman cape, receiving 78% of the fan votes.

 November 2009: Jefferson Awards Finalist

-In November 2009, Dwight Howard was named one of the 10 finalists for the Jefferson Awards for Public Service, recognizing athletes for their charitable work.
+In November 2009, Dwight Howard was named one of the 10 finalists for the Jefferson Awards for Public Service.

 In 2009, Dwight Howard led the Orlando Magic to the NBA Finals.